 What do I do with my vehicle in Armenia?

 You can turn around and drive home, sell the car and fly back or give it away for charity.
 All these options are your responsibility but we can help guide you with information about the average going rates for your type of vehicle in Yerevan.
 NOTE: selling a car in Armenia with foreign plates is a pain in the butt, the administration procedures are complicated and taxes are high.
 So you better plan with leaving your car there helping some local charities who do all necessary paperwork.
 Anyhow, if you intend to leave your car in Armenia, please let us know well in advance so we can help you.

 Where are we going to sleep?

 If you prefer luxury accommodations we’ll do what we can to point you towards the nearest approximation.
 Sleeping accommodations are the responsibility of the participants.
 We give you a tailor-made road book, in advance, that lists some of the local accommodations for the nights.
 Each night a designated hotel (sometimes a campsite) becomes the Caucasian Challenge base camp.
 This is the place where you’ll find the organizers, parties and a friendly place to hang out or get help.
 We’ll spend some of the nights in campsites under the stars – the most unforgettable nights indeed!

 We put together a hotel package, so if you sign up for that, you won’t have problem with your places to stay for the whole length of the event.
 It’s around 300 Euros per person in total for the whole length of the rally.
 It’s not mandatory but one thing less to think about while on the road – just pick up your key and enjoy the night.
-Hotel package prices and conditions will be announced in May 2015.
+Hotel package prices and conditions will be announced prior to the start of the rally.

 Does my mobile phone work everywhere?